Nova Engine

 Data Generator

-The project is split into two components, a resource / terrain generator and the game itself.
-The game requires a height, normal and albedo color map for terrain rendering.
+The project was divided into two main components: a resource and terrain generator and the game and engine runtime.
+For terrain rendering, the game required generated height, normal, and albedo maps.

 The generated output